Which vital sign measurement indicates body temperature?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

 The measurement that indicates body temperature is temperature itself.
-Body temperature is a vital sign that reflects the body's ability to generate and dissipate heat.
-It is measured in degrees, commonly using thermometers, and it provides essential information about a person's physiological status.
-Maintaining a normal body temperature is crucial for metabolic processes, and any significant deviations from the normal range can indicate illness or infection.
+Body temperature is a crucial vital sign that reflects the body's ability to generate and lose heat.
+Maintaining an appropriate body temperature is essential for the normal functioning of enzymatic reactions, metabolic processes, and overall physiological balance.

 Subscribe